jayway/cljwordgraph/INTRODUCTION.md

     user=> (assoc m [:b] 2 :x ["a" "vector"])
     {:x ["a" "vector"], [:b] 2, :a 1, :b 2, :c 3}

 Above you see that other data structures can easily be used, both as values and keys.
-Note that our original `m` hasn't changed at all in all this mocking around:
+Note that our original `m` hasn't changed in all this mocking around:

     user=> m
     {:a 1, :b 2, :c 3}

+#### Maps and keywords
+As we mentioned earlier, keywords are also "functionable things".
+You can actually call a keyword with a map as the argument.
+The keyword will look itself up in the map:

+    user=> (:b m)
+    2
+    user=> (:x m)
+    nil

+This makes for concise yet readable code.
+This snippet returns red if the ant has food, otherwise black.

+    (if (:food ant) Color/red Color/black)

 ### Set
 Clojure has several types of sets.
 A literal hash-set is written as a hash sign followed by space-separated entries